homebound-team/truss/README.md

 Granted, you're free to not check-in `src/Css.ts` and instead `.gitignore` it.

-## Truss Command
+### Truss Command

 The truss command accepts an optional second argument which is the path to your configuration file.
 If omitted, it will look for `./truss-config.ts`.
-This is good if your truss configuration file is not at the root level or the file must use a different name.

 ```json
 {